ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 We should be able to come up with a way to describe spaces of functions and ways to practically sample from them, for typical types of interpretability hypothesis tests.
-I don't expect this to go all the way to things analogous to "minimax optimal uniformly most powerful etc." type results a la classical stats, but there is probably a cool medium between that and the current state of interpretability research.
+I don't expect this to go all the way to things analogous to "minimax optimal uniformly most powerful" type results a la classical stats, but there is probably a cool medium between that and the current state of interpretability research.